LogoElectromagnet Maker

 Tool-first check

-Screen whether a 110 V DC electromagnet is a sensible choice for your duty pattern, ambient, gap, and supply architecture.
+Screen whether a voltage-specific DC electromagnet choice is sensible for your duty pattern, ambient, gap, and supply architecture.
 The tool shows the immediate answer first, then tells you when to switch magnet family or ask for better proof.

 Use `0 s` only when the electromagnet must stay energized continuously.